pateldeev/cs480Patel/PA5/README.md

 Note: The object that is loaded is colored randomly unless otherwise specified.

 ## Extra Credit - Color Loading
-I also implimented the extra credit color loading via materials.
-By adding a '-c 1' flag at runtime, the program will look for a .mtl with the same name as the .obj file to load materials from.
+We also implimented the extra credit color loading via materials.
+By adding the '-c 1' flag at runtime, the program will look for a .mtl with the same name as the .obj file to load materials from.
 The .mtl file must be there for color loading to work. <br>
 The default box object can be loaded in color with the '-c 1' flag.

 ## IMGUI Menu System